firehot/Inflation-Calculator/README.md

  ## Inflation Calculator

  An Inflation Calculator for iOS and watchOS.
-Supports 18 international currencies, including the US Dollar, the Euro, Yen, and more.
+Supports 18 international currencies, including the US Dollar, Euro, Yen, and more.

  Currently on version 3.x, Inflation Calculator has been on the App Store since 2014.
-It's been used over 700,000 times, and has a **4.9**/5 star rating on the App Store.
+It's been used over 700,000 times, and has a star rating of **4.9**/5.

   ### iOS